cammurray/orca/README.md

 * Time of click protection for malicious URLs
 * Advanced anti-phishing controls

 However, there are also some checks within ORCA that are non-ATP specific which can impact the operation of ATP and security within an Office 365 tenant.
-ORCA can still be ran on tenants with no ATP, albeit with reduced qty. of checks.
+ORCA can still be ran on tenants with no ATP, albeit with reduced qty. of checks..